Default Environment Variables

 property,

-which has a lifecycle limited to the current Pipeline
+which has a lifecycle within the current Pipeline

 .